 - Check the tuberculin expiration date.
-Use within one month of opening. - Use a 1 ml tuberculin syringe with a 1⁄2 inch, 26 or 27 gauge needle. - Do not inject air into vial. - Withdraw 0.1 ml (5 tuberculin units). - Administer tuberculin immediately once drawn.
+Use within one month of opening. - Using an alcohol swab clean the top of the tuberculin vial, if already opened. - Use a 1 ml tuberculin syringe with a 1⁄2 inch, 26 or 27 gauge needle. - Do not inject air into vial. - Withdraw 0.1 ml (5 tuberculin units). - Administer tuberculin immediately once drawn.